bassbeaver/gkernel-docs/docs/v0.4/2_configuration.md

 I want to bring your attention to that config file **only describes** services and service-factories arguments, and you have to register that factories in your application code.

-For more information adout services and DI container see "Services and DI container" section.
+For more information about services and DI container see "Services and DI container" section.

 #### routing
 This block describes routes provided by application.
 A route is a map from a URL path to the program logic,